LucRoy/LucRoy/estuary-tutorial-ubuntu.md

          }
       },
 ```
-3. Now that our data has been transfered our deal should now be on chain.
+3. Now that our data has been transfered our deal will be eventually moved on chain.
 Once your deal is on chain, it might take a while to get it seal (~24 hours).
 We can monitor deals on chain by querying the below API.
 ```
 curl -X GET -H "Authorization: Bearer EST51e7f8aa-762c-43b7-b5ce-5967ba665131ARY" http://localhost:3004/public/metrics/deals-on-chain
 [